GravityPDF/gravity-pdf/README.txt

 See [CHANGELOG.txt](https://github.com/GravityPDF/gravity-pdf/blob/master/CHANGELOG.txt) for v3 changelog history.

 == Upgrade Notice ==

+= 4.0.4 =
+This patch fixes a PDF security by-passing issue.
+If you use the PDF Security settings update immediately.

 = 4.0.3 =
 The core PDF templates have been updated to version 1.1.
 If you've previously run the Custom Template Setup make sure you run it again to take advantage of the changes.